Lazullien/Rienet-Engine/README.md

 A small game framework for my project Atelo made using Monogame, work in progress

 # Structure
 In a "WorldBody" contains many different "Scenes", inside each scene contains "GameObjects" (yes the scene itself is a gameobject), which include "Tiles", "Entities" etc, who can contain "PhysicsBodies" to interact with everything else in the scene through collisions and velocity.
-The world is organized in a grid system, where each grid has a 1x1 size, a bigger grid would be the "HitboxChunk" which divides a scene into smaller bits that can be individually called to check collision with bodies confined to that area, bodies that cross multiple hitboxchunks belong to all those chunks, but can only be collided with once, on each update of a body, it updates its chunk status.
-Graphics are handled through different types of components: GraphicsComponent (just a rectangle), Image, SpriteSheet, and AnimatedSheet, I'm sure you're able to tell what they do by name, but you do have to know that an animation spritesheet has individual animations set horizontally, and each animation is separated vertically in a picture, and you do have to define the bounds of each animation yourself
-I've seen other engines use entity-component stuff, i don't really care
+The world is organized through quadtrees, on each update of a body, it updates its chunk status.
+Graphics are handled through semi auto components, and i don't want to really explain it here.
+I've made semi auto tools for importing scenes and tilesets as well.
+For each project you would have to define more specific importers in the GamePanel class which is essentially the main engine (inherits Game), and you'll have to specify what entities are (they don't have health and stuff, that's up to you)

 # Plans
 3. Audio
-4. Background Objects and Top down 2D compatiblity
+4. Top down 2D compatiblity
 5. Effects and Particles
-7. Better Debugging
-8. Easier Importing
 9. Optimization
+10. entity behavior importing